 Propagation of Gaussian Beams

-Gaussian beams are usually considered in situations where the beam divergence is relatively small, so that the so-called paraxial approximation can be applied.
+Gaussian beams are usually (and also in this article) considered in situations where the beam divergence is relatively small (i.e., the beam waist radius sufficiently large), so that the so-called paraxial approximation can be applied.
 This approximation allows the omission of the term with the second-order derivative in the propagation equation (as derived from Maxwell's equations), so that a first-order differential equation results.
-Within this approximation, a Gaussian beam propagating in free space remains Gaussian, except that of course its parameters evolve.
+Within the paraxial approximation, a Gaussian beam propagating in free space (or in a homogeneous medium) remains Gaussian, except that of course its parameters evolve.
 For a monochromatic beam, propagating in the z direction with the wavelength λ, the complex electric field amplitude (phasor) is

 with the Rayleigh length